izhangzhihao/intellij-rainbow-brackets/README.md

 ### looking forward to your screenshots(PR welcome!)

+## Config the number of colors?

+<kbd>Settings/Preferences</kbd> > <kbd>Other Settings</kbd> > <kbd>Rainbow Brackets</kbd> > `Number of colors`: 5 or more

+And you can use the color generator and config you number of colors at the same time.

+NOTE: For default and darcula color scheme(`Editor -> Color Scheme -> Rainbow Brackets -> Scheme`) the color number is 10, for the other scheme the number is 5, if your number is bigger than the number, you can config them in the config file.
+If the color is not exist, we will use color generator to generator it for you.

 ## Customize colors

 <kbd>Settings/Preferences</kbd> > <kbd>Editor</kbd> > <kbd>Color Scheme</kbd> > <kbd>Rainbow Brackets</kbd>:

 <img width="849" alt="scheme" src="https://user-images.githubusercontent.com/12044174/218252304-5e22918f-5ab9-4bc2-8bfa-65d4614fc303.png">

 ## Use color generator